The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 Accessing Breakneck Falls doesn’t have to be quite as difficult as in the past when the falls really lived up to their name.

-These falls are more hidden, but three tiers twist and turn for their own spectacular sight.
-Continue on from the Killdoo Trail or access this as a short, less than one-mile side trip from the North Country/Slippery Rock Gorge Trail.
+These falls are more hidden than Hells Hollow Falls, but three tiers twist and turn for their own spectacular sight.
+Either hop on this trail from the Killdoo Trail or access this as a short, less than one-mile side trip from the North Country/Slippery Rock Gorge Trail.

-These falls didn’t disappoint, especially since we were alone during our entire side trip, passing no other hikers on this out and back trail.
+These falls didn’t disappoint, especially since we were alone during our entire visit to this particular spot in the park, passing no other hikers on this out-and-back trail.

 5. Alpha Falls

-Alpha Falls could be the first or last point of interest that you visit, as the parking area and short trail to the falls is located right along McConnells Mill Road.
+Alpha Falls could be either the first or last point of interest you visit, as the parking area and short trail to the falls are both located conveniently right along McConnells Mill Road.

-Alpha Falls is definitely seasonal, sourced from a tiny trickle that dries up in the summer, but is worth the trip when flowing.
-This guide to Alpha Falls will tell you everything that you need to know.
+Alpha Falls is seasonal, sourced from a tiny trickle that dries up in the summer, but is worth the trip when flowing.
+You can usually hear the flow from the top parking area when the waterfall is going well, so take a listen before you head down the trail.

 6. Hike the Kildoo Trail